rinoScremin/Open-Cluster/README.md

 ---

-## ➕ Distributed Matrix Addition Example
+## ➕ Distributed Matrix Addition Example NOTE: CLUSTER ADD ONLY USED WITH 'SYSTEM 1' DO NOT USE WITH 'SYSTEM 2'

 ### Cluster ADD (Sharded)